itserik0/jumpstart-workshop/content/html/basic-elements.md

 [Link to website.com](https://www.website.com/)

-This tag introduces element attributes.
-Here the link's destination is specified in the ```href``` attribute.
-Attributes are used to provide additional information about HTML elements.
+This tag uses **attributes**.
+Attributes tell the browser more about how to render a certain element.

+For ```<a>``` elements, the ```href``` attribute tells the browser where the link should go.

-Element can have dozens of different attributes.
-Each element has a predefined attribute as defined by the W3C (World Wide Web Consortium).
-Custom attributes have no effect on the element.
+Element can have dozens of different attributes, as defined by the World Wide Web Consortium (W3C).
+If you use an attribute that is not supported for a given element, it will have no effect.

 ### Lists
+There are three different list elements.
+Think about what type of list you are making to determine which list element to use.
+For example, a list of steps to complete a task should use a numbered list.

 #### Unordered list (bulleted)